 - Cisplatin or Carboplatin and oral Vinorelbine for 4 cycles - Cisplatin or Carboplatin + I.V.
-Vinorelbine for 4 cycles - Adjuvant radiotherapy in R1/R2 resection with positive bronchial margin and in selected cases of N2 disease - Osimertinib for stage IB to IIIA or N2 only stage IIIB (T3 N2 or T4 N2) tumours with either an EGFR exon 19 deletion or an exon 21 (L858R) substitution mutation.
+Vinorelbine for 4 cycles - Adjuvant radiotherapy in R1/R2 resection with positive bronchial margin. - Osimertinib for stage IB to IIIA or N2 only stage IIIB (T3 N2 or T4 N2) tumours with either an EGFR exon 19 deletion or an exon 21 (L858R) substitution mutation.
 Within 10 weeks following surgery or within 26 weeks of surgery and adjuvant chemotherapy.
 Maximum of 3 years treatment. - Atezolizumab for the adjuvant treatment of completely resected stage IIB or IIIA or N2 only IIIB NSCLC which has PD-L1 expression at a level of >/= 50% which has not progressed on adjuvant platinum-based chemotherapy (maximum 4 cycles).
 The chemotherapy should have been commenced with 12 weeks of the resection.
 Atezolizumab must be commenced within 12 weeks of the last cycle of adjuvant platinum-based chemotherapy.
-Maximum of 1 year of treatment.
+Maximum of 1 year of treatment. - Further adjuvant treatments with TKIs and immunotherapy will be considered when commissioned via Blueteq.